SlitiBrahim/C-ToDo-List/README.md

-C-ToDo-List

-The famous ToDo App made for CLI written in C.
+A CLI ToDo App written in C.

 ![alt text](capture.gif)

-If you want to test this program, just download the repo and run "sh run.sh" (on Mac or Linux).
+If you want to test this program, just download the repo and run `sh run.sh` (on Mac or Linux).

-If you are on Windows, open the downloaded repo into your favorite IDE (CLion for example).
+On Windows, open the downloaded repository into your favorite IDE (CLion for example).